greg-md/php-orm/README.md

 Everybody loves that. **IntelliSense** speeds up your coding process and reduces typos and other common mistakes.

-### :heavy_check_mark: Powerful Query Builder.

-The Query Builder provides you an elegant way of creating SQL statements and clauses on different levels of complexity.
-You will not find a better Query Builder on the Internet today.
-[Quick Start](#query-builder---quick-start).

 ### :heavy_check_mark: Powerful Active Record Model.

 Everything you need is now in one place.
 The Active Record Model represents a table schema, an entity or a collection of entities of that table, integrated with the Query Builder to speed up your coding process.
 [Quick Start](#active-record-model---quick-start).

+### :heavy_check_mark: Powerful Query Builder.

+The Query Builder provides an elegant way of creating SQL statements and clauses on different levels of complexity.
+You will not find a better Query Builder on the Internet today.
+[Quick Start](#query-builder---quick-start).

 ### :heavy_check_mark: Auto-reconnects to database when session expires.